-Credit Recommendation: In the lower division baccalaureate/associate degree category, and the second second section of the second
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

+and the second second

 Arson 2: Scene Examination

 Objective: To provide the knowledge and skills required to detect arson patterns and motives in a variety of settings.
 This course will show the student how to investigate an actual fire scene, reconstruct the scene, take trace samples, documentation, diagram and photographing the scene, and determine and prove what started the fire.